-The Department of Anatomy has compiled a list of the most frequently asked questions by prospective students.
+The Department of Anatomy has compiled a list of the questions asked most frequently by prospective students.
 These questions include information about admissions and academics.
-If you have any further questions please don't hesitate to contact us!
+If you have any further questions, please don't hesitate to contact us!

 We offer admissions on a rolling basis, with the final application deadline for fall semester being on July 15.
-For those candidates seeking a spring semester entry, we encourage your application submission by October 1.
+For those candidates seeking to begin in the spring semester, we encourage your application submission by November 1.

-Yes, we welcome international applicants and many have successfully graduates from our program.
+Yes, we welcome international applicants; many have successfully graduated from our program.